Smriti259/Smriti259/README.md

 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me no way
+- 📫 How to reach me: no way
 - 😄 Pronouns: fool
 - ⚡ Fun fact: lost atma